JiancongXiao/Adversarial-Rademacher-Complexity/README.md

 ## Main Result
 Our main result states an upper bound of adversarial Rademacher complexity.
-\paragraph{Main Result.} for depth-l, width-h fully-connected neural networks, assume that the weight matrices $W_1,W_2,\cdots,W_l$ in each of the $l$ layers have Frobenius norms bounded by $M_1,\cdots,M_l$, and all $n$ samples are bounded by $B$.
+For depth-l, width-h fully-connected neural networks, assume that the weight matrices $W_1,W_2,\cdots,W_l$ in each of the $l$ layers have Frobenius norms bounded by $M_1,\cdots,M_l$, and all $n$ samples are bounded by $B$.
 Then, with high probability,

 $$\text{ARC}
 \leq\mathcal{O}\bigg(\frac{(B+\epsilon)h\sqrt{l\log l}\ {\displaystyle\prod_{j=1}^l M_j}}{\sqrt{n}}\bigg).$$